Growing Brahmi/Gotu Kola

-Brahmi, also known as gotu kola, is one of the most powerful brain tonics in the Ayurvedic pharmacopoeia.
-It has been used in Asia for thousands of years, both as a medicine and as a delicious leafy vegetable.
+Brahmi (Centella asiatica), also known as gotu kola, is one of the most powerful brain tonics in the Ayurvedic pharmacopoeia.
+It has been used in Asia for thousands of years as a medicine and a delicious leafy vegetable.
 This luscious green herb is a favorite in helping to improve mindfulness, revitalize consciousness, and maintain a sharp intellect.

-Gotu kola is a small creeping herb that is native to Asia and naturalized in other parts of the world, including Africa and the US.
-It is a water-loving plant and is commonly found growing along streams, irrigation ditches, and in rice paddy fields.
-It’s often seen growing in the boggy areas that accumulate around water pumps in Indian villages.
+Gotu kola is a small creeping herb native to Asia and naturalized in other parts of the world, including Africa and the US.
+A water-loving plant, it is often found growing along streams and irrigation ditches.
+It’s also commonly seen growing in rice paddy fields, as well as in the boggy areas that accumulate around water pumps in Indian villages.

-The plant has distinctive round leaves, often described as “brain-shaped,” which interestingly conforms with the “doctrine of signatures”—a fascinating idea, although not necessarily Ayurvedic, that says herbs treat the part of the body that they resemble.
+Interestingly, this plant’s distinctive, round leaves are often described as “brain-shaped,” which conforms with the “doctrine of signatures”—a fascinating (though not necessarily Ayurvedic) idea that herbs treat the body part they resemble.

 The Origins of Banyan’s Gotu Kola

-Zimbabwe is less known for gotu kola cultivation.
-However, we have found that it produces potent, high quality leaves.
+While Zimbabwe is less known for gotu kola cultivation, we have found that it produces potent, high-quality leaves.

 The Many Names of Gotu Kola